pballada/yutub/README.md

 1. Under the **Team** dropdown, select your **Personal Team**.
 If no team is listed, add one by logging in with your Apple ID in Xcode.
 2. Xcode will handle code signing automatically.

+### 5.Enable Developer Mode on Vision Pro
+1. Open Settings on Vision Pro.
+2. Go to Privacy & Security > Developer Mode.
+3. Toggle Developer Mode on and restart if prompted.

+### 6.Pair Vision Pro with Xcode
+1. Turn on Vision Pro and connect to the same Wi-Fi as your Mac.
+2. Open Xcode, go to Window > Devices and Simulators.
+3. Select Pair Device and enter the pairing code displayed on Vision Pro.

 ### 5. Build and Run the App
 1. Select either the VisionOS Simulator or connect a Vision Pro device as the build target.
 2. Click the **Run** button (or press `Cmd + R`) to install and launch the app on your device.